raccoon-lang/raccoon/docs/compiler/GC.md

     print('Hello!')
     ```

-    Since lifetimes can be tracked statically, I don't see the runtime benefit of ARC.
+    ARC is useful when you have objects that are shared by multiple execution contexts (threads, etc.) since the compiler cannot determine the order in which the threads that reference the object end.

+   On the other hand, the compiler knows the lifetimes of objects that are statically known not to be shared between threads using escape analysis among other things.
+And there are a lot of these types of object.

 - Static Reference Tracking (SRT) [WIP]

+    Enter SRT.
 I'm proposing a different style of ARC that is not susceptible to reference cycles and perhaps more efficient because ref counting is done at compile-time.
 I'm going to call it `Static Reference Tracking` for now because I am not aware of any literature on it.

     Static Reference Tracking (SRT) is a deallocation technique that tracks objects' lifetimes at compile-time and can break reference cycles statically.